 Rogue Ales & Spirits is best known as the Oregon brewpub that expanded from a craft brewery to include a distillery.
 Its venture into canned cocktails has produced some fine beverages as well.
 Although its liquor line-up primarily includes whiskey, vodka and gin star in Rogue’s sparkling ready-to-drink portfolio.

 For fans of the gin and tonic, the drink to have is the Cucumber Lime Gin Fizz.
 The cool taste of fresh cucumber and lime is a refreshing complement to the botanicals of Rogue Spirits Farmhouse Gin.
 Add a little raw cane sugar and some sparkling water, and a well-crafted cocktail is ready to pour over ice or drink cold from the can.

 Size: 12 ounces | ABV: 7.5 percent | Alcohol: Gin

 Among the most expensive canned cocktails

 Cocktail Squad focuses on well-crafted classic drinks that are portable and convenient.
-Based out of Boulder, Colorado, it takes on favorites like the greyhound, margarita, and gin and tonic in small batches.
-It is in the whiskey cocktails where the brand really shines; the whiskey sour is well-balanced and the bourbon smash has a fun twist.
+Based out of Boulder, Colorado, it takes on favorites like the Greyhound, Margarita, and Gin and Tonic in small batches.
+It is in the whiskey cocktails where the brand really shines; the nitro Whiskey Sour is well-balanced, and the blackberry Bourbon Smash has a fun twist.

 Best Rock and Rye: Slow & Low Rock & Rye Whiskey Cans